pdl/jtl/spec/draft.md

 An Instruction is a JSON Object which as a key 'JTL', whose value is a string.
 Instructions may have other keys, and their values shall always be Instruction Arrays, except in the case of the `literal` Instruction, which has a `value` key whose value can be any JSON object.

 An Instruction Array is a JSON Array containing zero or more Instructions.

-## Components of JTL

-This document describes the Core JTL.
-Once this document is complete, a processor which fulfils the requirements of a processor as described in this document implements JTL.

-Further documents will describe extensions to JTL which processors should implement.

-- StrictNumbers
-- StrictBooleans
-- Math
-- String
-- Regex
-- ArbitraryIntegers
-- ArbitraryFloats
-- Alien
-- HTTP

-## Core Concepts

 ### Nodes